 Rabbi Moshe Zemer (z’’l) held a vision of Progressive Judaism in modern Israel.
-In 1963 he made Aliyah and in 1968 he established Congregation Kedem in Tel-Aviv, which came to be the Beit Daniel Centers for Progressive Judaism which he headed for the following twenty years.
+He made Aliyah in 1963, then established Congregation Kedem in Tel-Aviv in 1968 which he led for twenty years and would later become The Daniel Centers for Progressive Judaism.

-Ruth (z”l) and Gerald (z”l) Daniel shared his vision.
-Their passion for Israel and dedication to advocating for a pluralistic and inclusive Jewish Israeli society – rich in tradition and grounded in egalitarianism; brought individuals and organizations from Israel and abroad to the founding of The Daniel Centers for Progressive Judaism.
+Ruth (z”l) and Gerard (z”l) Daniel shared his vision.
+Their passion for Israel and dedication to advocating for a pluralistic and inclusive Jewish Israeli society, rich in tradition and grounded in egalitarianism, brought individuals and organizations from Israel and abroad to the founding of The Daniel Centers for Progressive Judaism.

-The Daniel family has been instrumental in bringing their parents’ vision to fruition.
-Their family moved to the United States and they continued to be very involved in their synagogue and Jewish community.
-Gerald served as President and Ruth was Secretary of Larchmont Temple in Westchester County, New York.
-He and Ruth also served on many Boards of Jewish Organizations and Jewish Federation Boards in the U.S.
+The Daniel Family has worked tirelessly to bring this vision to fruition.
+Even after their family moved to the United States, they continued to be very involved in their synagogue and Jewish community.
+Gerard served as President and Ruth was Secretary of Larchmont Temple in Westchester County, New York.
+He and Ruth also served on many boards of Jewish Organizations, including Federation, in the U.S.

-Gerald went on to serve as President of the World Union for Progressive Judaism.
-Because of his leadership in Israel, the Mayor of Tel Aviv-Jaffa, Ron Huldai, gave him the title of Honorary Citizen, in 2010.
+Gerard went on to serve as President of the World Union for Progressive Judaism.
+In recognition of his leadership in Israel, he was given the title of honorary citizen of Tel Aviv by Mayor Ron Huldai in 2010.

 Their legacy continues through the work of their children Ralph and Miriam, and son-in-law Larry Wolff.
-They formed the Friends of the Daniel Centers for Progressive Judaism to provide opportunities for American Jews to be connected to Israel, to advocate for pluralism and support programs for individuals and families in Tel Aviv – Yafo.
+They formed the Friends of the Daniel Centers for Progressive Judaism to provide opportunities for American Jews to be connected to Israel, to advocate for pluralism and support programs for individuals and families in Tel Aviv-Jaffa.

 “And they said: Let us rise and build, they strengthened their hands for the good work.”